-Greater Norwich Level 2 Strategic Flood Risk Assessment Detailed Site Summary Tables

-Site details

-Site Code GNLP3054

-Address/Grid Ref.
-St Marys Works, Duke Street/ 622790,309173

-Area 1.05

-Current land use Commercial

-Proposed land use Mixed use

-Sources of flood risk

-Location of site within catchment The site is in the catchment of the River Wensum.
+Greater Norwich Level 2 Strategic Flood Risk Assessment Detailed Site Summary Tables JBA consulting Site details Site Code GNLP2114 Address/Grid Ref.
+St Georges Works, Muspole Street/ 622945,309070 Area 0.55ha Current land use Commercial Proposed land use Residential led mixed use Sources of flood risk Location of site within catchment The site is in the catchment of the River Wensum.
 The River Wensum rises between the villages of Colkirk and Whissonsett and flows flows through Fakenham and the Pensthorpe nature reserve, and on through Swanton Morley, Taverham and Norwich to its confluence with the River Yare.
-T ' ' ' ' ' ' ' '

-Existing drainage features

-The site is located approximately 135m from the River Wensum.
+Existing drainage features The site is located approximately 110m from the River Wensum.
 The River Wensum is an Environment Agency designated main river and has been artificially modified through Norwich by the banks of the river being enforced with steel and concrete.
 There are no additional watercourses within the site boundary or near the site.

-Proportion of site at risk:

-FZ3b - 0%

-FZ3a - 0%

-FZ2 - 74%

-FZ1 - 26%

-The % Flood Zones quoted show the % of the site at flood risk from that particular Flood Zone/event, including the percentage of the site at flood risk at a higher risk zone, e.g. FZ2 includes the FZ3 %.
+Fluvial Proportion of site at risk: FZ3b - 0% FZ3a - 0% FZ2 - 13% FZ1 - 87% The % Flood Zones quoted show the % of the site at flood risk from that particular Flood Zone/event, including the percentage of the site at flood risk at a higher risk zone, e.g. FZ2 includes the FZ3 %.
 FZ1 is the remaining area outside FZ2 (FZ2 + FZ1 = 100%).

-Available data:

-Modelling has been completed for the River Wensum using TUFLOW.
+Available data: Modelling has been completed for the River Wensum using TUFLOW.
 Both defended and undefended scenarios have been modelled and the defended scenarios have been used to assess the risk of flooding to the site.
 Further modelling was undertaken to apply recent climate change uplifts to the fluvial model of the Wensum.

-Flood characteristics:

-Fluvial flooding associated with the River Wensum is wide in extent and is modelled to flood most of the site in an extreme event.
-The low-lying topography of the site and its location close to the River Wensum means that flood water flows onto the site.
+Flood characteristics: Fluvial flooding associated with the River Wensum is wide in extent and is modelled to flood a small part of the site in an extreme event.
 The site is not at risk of flooding during the 5% AEP and 1% AEP flood events.
-In the 0.1% AEP flood event.
-Flood depths on the site are up to 0.6m in depth across most of the site, with shallower levels of less than 0.2m in the south of the site and along the southern and eastern edge of the site.
-The modelled flood hazard shows that most of the site has a modelled flood hazard risk of 'Caution'.
-The northern and western parts of the site have a flood hazard rating of 'Dangerous for some'.
+In the 0.1% AEP flood event, a small part of the site is at risk of flooding.
+Flood water flows into the site from the existing entrance from Muspole Street and ponds in a small area in the northern part of the site.
+Flood depths on the site are shallow, up to 0.2m in depth.
+The modelled area of flooding has a flood hazard rating of 'Caution'.
+Coastal and Tidal The site is not at risk from coastal or tidal flooding.

-Fluvial